temporalio/documentation/docs/dev-guide/golang/project-setup.md

  --address <namespace>.<account-id>.tmprl.cloud:<port>
 ```

-Make sure that the certificate path, private key path, namespace, and address argument values match your project.
+Make sure that the certificate path, private key path, Namespace, and address argument values match your project.

-:::info Use env variables
+:::info Use environment variables

 Use environment variables as a way to quickly switch between a local dev server and Temporal Cloud, for example.